mem48/geocompr/main.md

 We will see in the next chapter how Simple Features in R work and their many advantages.

 We propose that the release of **sf** heralds a new era for spatial data analysis and geocomputation in R.
-This era (which we refrain from labelling the **sfverse** with any sersiousness, awaiting a better name!) clearly has the wind in its sails and is set to dominate future developments in R's spatial ecosystem for years to come.
+This era (which we refrain from labelling the **sfverse** with any seriousness, awaiting a better name!) clearly has the wind in its sails and is set to dominate future developments in R's spatial ecosystem for years to come.
 So time invested in learning the 'new ways' of handling spatial data and, hopefully, reading this book, is well spent!

 <div class="figure" style="text-align: center">